Located 50km west of Cajueiro project within the Alta Floresta Belt – 82,000 hectare land package

 Apiacas district historically produced over 1Moz of placer gold and was largest placer gold camp in the Alta Floresta belt

-The bulk of the historic placer production came from the Mutum Recent surface sampling and mapping has identified disseminated gold mineralization over 4 sq. km
+The bulk of the historic placer production came from the Mutum target.
+Reconnaissance drilling during 2022 indicates the presence of low grade disseminated gold mineralization over 2km east-west

 Channel samples up to 12m @ 2.0 g/t gold on surface.
 75% of surface rock samples collected at Mutum in 2019 returned gold values ranging from 0.5 – 96.6 g/t